javier-fg/mqtt-spb-wrapper/README.md

 - **simple_eond_example.py** - Example shown in following section
 - **spb_eond_simple.py** - Simplified example for an spB Device ( EoND ) - HelloWorld example
 - **spb_eond_csv_player.py** - Example that creates a spB Device ( EoND) and sends data from a CSV file.
-- **spb_app_listener.py** - Example that creates an application spB Entity to listen to a domain data and devices events.
+- **spb_app_listener.py** - Example that creates an application spB Entity to listen to a group data and devices events.
-- **spb_scada_example.py** - Creates a spB SCADA/Host application to discover domain entities, events and send some basic commands.
+- **spb_scada_example.py** - Creates a spB SCADA/Host application to discover group entities, events and send some basic commands.
 Can be used in conjuntion with the spb_eond_simple.py example.
 - **mqtt_listener_example.py** - Simple paho mqtt client to display MQTT data and decode spB payloads.